 - pour over coffee maker carafe or a larger Mason jar

-Put the cup of ice into the Mason jar or carafe
+Put 1 cup of ice cubes into Mason jar or carafe.

-Place the Filter over the Mason jar or carafe and add the coffee
+Place filter over Mason jar or carafe and add coffee.

-Pour a bit of the water over the grounds, and let them bloom.
-Let this water drip through
+Pour a bit of water over the grounds; let them bloom.
+Let water drip through.

-Slowly pour half of the remaining water over the coffee grounds.
-Allow it to drip through and repeat with the remaining water
+Slowly pour half of remaining water over coffee grounds.
+Allow to drip through and repeat with remaining water.

 How to Make Japanese Style Iced Coffee